 The trail then descends into the Valley of Desolation, where you’ll be surrounded by bubbling pools and hissing vents letting out steam.
 It’s an incredible place to walk through, but you need to be careful here as people have severely burnt themselves walking into boiling water.

-This is why a guide is recommended for this hike which I would concur with – it’s the only hike in Dominica I got a guide for.
+This is why a guide is recommended for this hike which I agree with – it’s the only hike in Dominica I got a guide for.

 The last quarter of the hike takes you past gorgeous blue pools of water and finally onto a ledge where you’ll be overlooking the second-largest boiling lake in the world.
 This is a great place to enjoy a well-deserved lunch and sit and take in the views.

 Time required: Minimum 6 hours if you hike quickly (it took us 8).
-Check out my full post on the boiling lake for more tips on completing this hike.
+Check out my post on hiking boiling lake for more tips on completing this hike.

 Dominica’s Waitukubuli National Trail is the only long-distance hiking trail in the Caribbean.

-It’s a joined-up series of 14 hike segments that run from Scotts Head in the south of the island to the Cabrits National Park in the north, covering almost 200km (124 miles) and showcasing Dominica’s diverse natural habitats.
+It’s a joined-up series of 14 hike segments that run from Scotts Head in the south of the island to the Cabrits National Park in the north, covering almost 115 miles and showcasing Dominica’s diverse natural habitats.

 The whole route takes about two weeks to complete.
-Camping is not permitted to protect the local ecosystems, but there are eco-lodges and B&B’s en route.
-A hiking pass is required for the WNY, which can be purchased on the website.
+Camping is not permitted to protect the local ecosystems, but there are eco-lodges and B&Bs en route.
+A hiking pass is required for the WNY, which can be purchased on their website.
+Or you can join this 19-day guided tour of the trail.

 While hiking the trail in its entirety would be an incredible experience, it’s not necessary.
 The trail is broken into 14 trail segments, many of which can be done as day hikes.
 Section 1 is a popular choice, which takes you from Scott’s Head to Soufriere (approx 4 hours).